 Ms Sharp recommends the NoDec A APAM, which is manufactured by Pegasus.

 “It is the best I’ve seen,” she said, adding that this advice is given completely independently.

 “The 10-minute cycle provides wonderful pressure relief and will prevent pressure ulcers,” she said.

-The cost of the mattresses would work out to be around $1.40 per resident, Ms Sharp said, making it less expensive than manual repositioning.
+The cost of the mattresses would work out to be around $1.40 per day per resident, Ms Sharp said, making it less expensive than manual repositioning.

 “Let them sleep”

 “I tell aged care staff that if a resident is on a NoDec [APAM] let them sleep.
 Do not wake them up to reposition.
 The APAM is providing all the pressure relief necessary to prevent pressure ulcers.

 “If the resident is awake, then reposition, change their pad, offer a drink, sit and chat then let them fall asleep again.
 They will not get pressure ulcers,” she said.

 The mattress is simple to operate, Ms Sharp said.